mohitmahey/Amaranthus_palmer_rna-seq/README.md

-# Amaranthus_palmer_rna-seq
+# Amaranthus_palmeri_rna-seq

-Differential gene expression analysis and Weighted co-expression analysis of Amaranthus palmer.
+Differential gene expression analysis and Weighted co-expression analysis of Amaranthus palmeri.

 # Experimental Design

-Susceptible and Resistant Amaranthus palmer was cloned and treated with five different herbicides - Atrazine, 24D, chlorosulfuron, mesotrione.
+Susceptible and Resistant Amaranthus palmeri was cloned and treated with five different herbicides - Atrazine, 2,4,-D, chlorosulfuron, mesotrione and lactofen.
 The RNA was extracted and sequenced using Illumina hi-seq 150 bp sequencing.

 # Aligning the raw RNA-seq reads to the transcriptome

-The raw reads were aligned to the transcriptome of amaranthus palmer, to get the read count data that was used further for the DGE and WGCNA analysis
+The raw reads were aligned to the transcriptome of amaranthus palmeri, to get the read count data that was used further for the DGE analysis and WGCNA.

 # Tools used